fredrkl/net-recap/records-explorer/README.md

 Records are reference types that provide synthesized methods to implement value equality.
 They are immutable per default and can be deconstructed.
 It is important to note that records are reference types, not value types.

 In C#, records are a reference type by default, which means they are stored on the heap.
-However, C# 9.0 introduced the concept of `record` types, which can be either reference types or value types.
 This project uses .net 8 which used the C# version 12.

 1. **Reference Type Records**: By default, when you define a record, it is a reference type and is stored on the heap.
 For example: